-Hydrangeas, that old-fashioned shrub, have made a comeback in a big way
+Hydrangeas, those old-fashioned shrubs, have made a comeback in a big way

 with renewed popularity and many exciting new cultivars on the market.
 Though

-not fragrant, the colors of white, pink, blue and lavender (depending on
+not fragrant, the colors of white, pink, blue, lavender or purple (depending on

 cultivar and aluminum availability) are refreshing and the essence of summer—blue

 as the skies, white as the clouds, or pink as roses.
 Make room in your garden for one or two of these beauties!

 arborescens, smooth hydrangea, Zones 4-9.
 This is one of our most

 outstanding native shrubs.
 It is